Navid200/xDrip/docs/G6-Recommended-Settings.md

 Dexcom G6 or Dexcom One recommended settings

 These are the recommended G6 settings.
 Click/tap on the hyperlinks to see the details.
+After a fresh install of xDrip, running the source wizard will result in these same settings.
+If you see a discrepancy, please let me know.

 * You should use an xDrip [version](./xDrip-Version.md) not older than the current stable release.
 Please [update](./Updates.md) if you are not.
 <br/>